SQL Server Audit (Database Engine)

 For Windows event log targets, the security policy on the computer where the mirror server is located must allow for service account access to the security or application event log.

-sysadmin fixed server role are identified as the dbo user in each database.
+Members of the sysadmin fixed server role are identified as the dbo user in each database.
 To audit actions of the administrators, audit the actions of the dbo user.

 Creating and Managing Audits with Transact-SQL